Get Help Today(877) 648-4288

 Frequently Asked Questions

 - Caring, supportive assistance

 Find the life you deserve to liveGet Help

 First Responders And Drug Abuse: A Tragically Common Pairing

 Who Are First Responders?

-First responders endure large amounts of stress, anxiety and depression among their day-to-day experiences, all of which may make more susceptible to drug use.
-First responders work to protect American families and to resolve threats created by man or nature.
+First responders endure large amounts of stress, anxiety and depression among their day-to-day experiences, all of which may make them more susceptible to drug use.
 Examples of first responders include:

 - Police officers